kikunota/kikunota/README.md

 - Design Automation[C#]

 I'm interested in:
-- building SaaS for everyday users in architecture industries
+- SaaS for everyday consumers in architecture industries
+- PaaS for BtoB in manufacturing industry
+- Machine Learning for BtoC and BtoB

 <!--
 **kikunota/kikunota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.